 Breakfast

-• Blueberry Hill – Family-owned and always busy because it is so good.
+- Blueberry Hill – Off-strip family-owned and always busy because it is so good.
 Expect to wait up to 15 mins for a table.

-• Peppermill – Expect to wait up to 15 mins for a table.
+- Peppermill – Off-strip, expect to wait up to 15 mins for a table.
 Great decor and great food!

-• IHOP – International House of Pancakes.
+- IHOP – International House of Pancakes.
+At the north end of the Strip near the Strat.
 Serves all types of breakfast, not only pancakes.

-• La Salsa Cantina – Inside the Miracle Mile shopping centre, they do breakfasts for just $6.99 Monday – Friday.
+- La Salsa Cantina – Inside the Miracle Mile shopping centre at Planet Hollywood.
+They do breakfasts for just $6.99 Monday – Friday.

 Lunch